 Lisbeth Joe Sizing & Fit

-Sizing: Lisbeth Joe shoes run small.
-Most people are sizing up one full size, but it ranges from a 1/2 a size to 1 1/2 sizes for some people.
+The original suede London’s, however, run small.
+Since they are still available on the website, it’s important to make sure you know which one you’re looking at.
+If you’re considering the suede like shown above on the left, most people are sizing up one full size but it ranges from a 1/2 a size to 1 1/2 sizes for some people.
 I first got a size 6.5 in the London loafer and a 7 in the Harare flat (I usually get a size 6 in flats).
 The size 6.5 works, but are a little short.
 I still wear them often, and they have stretched over time – mine are 1 1/2 yrs old – but the size 7 is the optimal fit for my feet.
-Fortunately they have a size chart with insole length so you can choose correctly (check out this post for a guide to measuring your feet).

 One thing to keep in mind is that the elastic back can make Lisbeth Joe flats feel even shorter than they are.
 If your Lisbeth Joe shoes seem scrunched up because of that back elastic you can manually stretch it out and massage it with your hands to release it a little bit.

-Volume: The London fits high volume (or tall, full feet) and felt loose on me at first even though they were not too long.
+Volume: The London fits high volume (for tall, full feet) and felt loose on me at first even though they were not too long.
 Adding in a shoe tongue pad made all the difference for my shallow feet (if you have low volume feet, it’s really an essential item to keep on hand!).
-Some people with narrow heels might want to use a heel grip as well.
+Some people with narrow heels might want to use a heel grip as well. *This is true for both original and updated London’s!*

 Shape: Lisbeth Joe shoes are made such that the upper can really take the shape of your foot.
 The outsole rests underneath the foot, and the leather on top is free to move in all directions.
 At first, they look sort of tapered at the toes, but that’s because the toe box is so high volume when they’re brand new.
 Once you put your foot in, the material flattens down and widens.
 And overtime, they mold to your particular foot shape.
 So they fit a wide to extra wide foot if you are willing to let them mold to your feet!
 In fact, when I first got my Lisbeth Joe shoes I put the toes of them underneath my laundry basket to flatten them a little bit.